Awzaw/MegaBan/README.md

 ##Please note:

-/megaban can ONLY be used when the player to be banned is online
+'/megaban' can ONLY be used when the player to be banned is online

-/megaunban {player} will pardon IGN, CID, Skin and IP Address on the next reboot
+'/megaunban {player}' will pardon IGN, CID, Skin and IP Address on the next reboot

-/megaunban clears all the MegaBan data, it does NOT pardon player IGNs or IP addresses for every Megabanned player.
+'/megaunban clear' will delete all the MegaBan data, it does NOT pardon player IGNs or IP addresses for every Megabanned player.